-Before the confidently elegant Ettie’s opened its doors in the old Hobart Hotel building, Carl Windsor and James Kingston were best known for their North Hobart wine bar, Willing Brothers Wine Merchants.
-Housed in an old shop front, Willing Brothers is a few hundred street numbers north up Elizabeth Street and doesn’t quite have the historic gravitas that Ettie’s commands.
+Before the confidently elegant Ettie’s opened its doors in the old Hobart Hotel building, Carl Windsor and James Kingston were best known for their North Hobart wine bar, Willing Bros.
+Wine Merchants, founded in 2014.
+Housed in an old shop front, Willing Bros. is a few hundred street numbers north up Elizabeth Street and doesn’t quite have the historic gravitas that Ettie’s commands.
 But what it lacks in sandstone, it makes up for in buoyant spirits and general conviviality.

 The kitchen and the bar share pretty tight quarters, and the food is “classic, simple but full of love and flavour.”
-Indeed, steak frittes has become the signature of Willing Brothers – simple things done well.
+Indeed, steak frites has become the signature of Willing Bros. – simple things done well.
 The half dozen middling and larger plates are complemented by classic wine bar morsels – charcuterie, olives, cheese – with a couple of sides to add some green.

 And while Windsor and Kingston put Ettie’s on ice in 2020 while the pandemic swirled, Willing Bros. has remained as bustling, energetic and welcoming as ever – a must visit Hobart institution.
 Keep an eye out for an Ettie’s reboot, too, with the duo’s plans for reopening that historic site very much on the agenda.